 Thanks to App Exchange, you can expand Salesforce’s functions with a wide variety of apps.
 The apps can help you with accounting, data collection, contact management, or surveys.
 Can’t find one for your needs?
 Although that’s not likely, you’ll have the option to make your own!
 If you don’t know code, it’s okay.
 You have the option to create an app without using code.

+Don't worry about falling behind the times.
 The massive Salesforce team headquartered in Silicon Valley is pretty committed to bringing you the latest innovations.
 In fact, they release new features three times a year to further improve functionality and customer satisfaction, paying attention to market trends and cultural changes.
-You definitely won’t have to worry about your CRM lagging behind the times.

 Salesforce has a built-in chat where you can communicate with all your team members.
 Define your team responsibilities and positions to better coordinate with each other.
 You can also monitor social media mentions, better facilitating cohesion and understanding between both team members and customers.